 4. Taxable Component

 This is the difference between the actual Interest amount and the imputed Interest amount.
-This difference is treated taxable income of the lender party
+This difference is treated as the taxable income of the lender party.

 Examples of Imputed Interest (With Excel Template)